Antonio Rodríguez Balinas

-Brigadier General Antonio Rodríguez Balinas (February 28, 1928 – September 21, 2011) was the first commander of the Office of the First U.S. Army Deputy Command.
+Brigadier General Antonio Rodríguez Balinas (February 28, 1928 – September 21, 2011) was the first commander of the Office of the First United States Army Deputy Command.

 Early years

 Rodríguez Balinas was born and raised in the town of Adjuntas, Puerto Rico, where he received his primary and secondary education.

 He joined the United States Army upon graduating from the University of Puerto Rico, where he earned is Bachelor of Arts degree in Economics and a Doctorate in Law from University of Puerto Rico School of Law.
 Rodríguez Balinas entered the Officer Candidate School program and was commissioned a second lieutenant upon completing the program.
 At the outbreak of the Korean War, he was assigned to the 65th Infantry Regiment.

 Korean War

-On April 23, 1951, Rodríguez Balinas, who was assigned to "F" Co., of the 65th Infantry, 3rd Infantry Division, defended the left flank of his company from constant enemy attacks at Ognyo-Bong, Hill 305 at a great risk to his life.
+On April 23, 1951, Rodríguez Balinas, who was assigned to Company "F", 65th Infantry, 3d Infantry Division, defended the left flank of his company from constant enemy attacks at Ognyo-Bong, Hill 305 at a great risk to his life.
 He was awarded the Silver Star Medal and promoted to the rank of first lieutenant for his bravery.
 On December 23, 1951, he fearlessly walked through a lethal hail of enemy fire directly toward the hostile bunker of the enemy, hurled his hand grenades and singlehandedly completely destroyed the enemy position and its occupants near Sorgyon-Myon, Korea.
 For his actions he was awarded his second Silver Star and a Purple Heart.